wendyvosu/number-guessing-game/README.md

 Technical Details
 -
--The script of the game uses four separate functions: checking the user's guess, checking the computer's guess, ending the game, and resetting the game.
+The script of the game uses four separate functions: checking the user's guess, checking the computer's guess, ending the game, and resetting the game.

 Technical Challenges
 -
--Preventing page refreshing once the functions have passed.
+Preventing page refreshing once the functions have passed.

 Unsolved Problems
 -
--Minor styling issues.
+Minor styling issues.

 Future Improvements
 -